Children's rights in Azerbaijan

 Protection of children’s rights is guaranteed by the Constitution of the Republic of Azerbaijan and a number of other laws.
 Children’s rights embrace legal, social and other issues concerning children.

+According to a report by the U.S. Bureau of International Labor Affairs, Azerbaijan has made "minimal advancement" in child labor protection and that "children in Azerbaijan are subjected to the worst forms of child labor".

 Legal status of the child

 According to the Law on the Rights of the Child and the Family Code of Azerbaijan, when a child’s rights and interests are violated, including failure of parents in their responsibilities in a child’s education and upbringing, the child has the right to apply to a number of judicial state bodies, as well as the courts.
 A child can apply individually or through their representatives depending on the right that has been violated and the corresponding procedural rules thereof.

 One department of the State Committee for Family, Woman and Child issues that was established at the presidential decree dated on 6 February 2006, deals with problems in this context.
 The Committee holds responsibility for protecting children, developing their welfare, providing their rights and freedoms as well as coordination of state policy in this sphere.
 It conducts regular monitoring in state-controlled institutions, investigates applications made by citizens, organizes acknowledging campaigns, training and events for experts and children, etc.

 The Azerbaijani Government and this Committee cooperate with international institutions in a related-field.
 Furthermore, Azerbaijan closely cooperates with UNICEF in the field of education, health and other social issues such as children with disabilities, street children, and preventing violence against children, early marriages, child mortality, and preschool education.